 A figure can be referenced using the reference label like this:

-\ followed by an empty space to leave an empty space.
+\ (backslash) followed by an empty space to leave an empty space.

-You can also use more complicated tables by drawing them using references and all
+You can also make more complicated tables and reference them:

 .. _my_drawn_table: +---------------+--------------------+ | Windows | macOS | +---------------+--------------------+ | |win| | |osx| | +---------------+--------------------+ | and of course not to forget |nix| | +------------------------------------+ My drawn table, mind you this is unfortunately not regarded as a caption You can reference it like this: my_drawn_table_.